Maritime workers (along with railroad workers) are one of the few exceptions to the federal workers’ compensation

 - Product manufacturer.
 Some offshore injury accidents stem from defective and dangerous products harming workers.
 For example, a defectively designed crane might collapse and kill workers on the deck below.
 In these cases, injured parties may have product liability lawsuits against the item’s manufacturer and/or distributor.

 Many cases involve more than one defendant.
 A legal consultation at The Long Brothers can help you get to the bottom of who or what caused your offshore injuries.
 We’ll investigate your maritime accident, identify your best course of legal action, and help you with every step of the claims filing process in Alabama.
 We know exactly how to litigate complex offshore injury claims to our clients’ best advantage.

 If you’ve been injured as part of your duties in a maritime job, call us at (251) 432-2277 today.
-We’ll schedule your personal consultation with one of our experienced job injury attorneys, who will review your case with you and get you the compensation you need and deserve.
+We’ll schedule your personal consultation with one of our experienced Alabama maritime accident lawyers, who will review your case with you and get you the compensation you need and deserve.
 The Long Brothers are based in Mobile, Alabama and serve clients in and around the Gulf Coast.